IGELsociety/IGEL_website/content/research-coalitions.md

 The written substrate of literary works is clearly the basis of all things literary.
 However, in the empirical study of literature, the textual base has long been secondary to the study of readerly and social-economic dimensions.
 What is more, following the formalist and structuralist traditions, empirical textual studies have as a rule focused on features of “deviance”, or foregrounding.
 To recalibrate this situation, the computational stylistics coalition will concentrate on the textual substrate of literary discourse – in formal detail, as well as in quantitative breadth.

- Following ideas by Genette (1993) as well as Hamburger (1993), we will textually examine the dimension of style inasmuch as that of fictional world making.
+ Following ideas by Gérald Genette (*Fiction and Diction*) as well as Käte Hamburger (*The Logic of Literature*), we will textually examine the dimension of style inasmuch as that of fictional world making.
 Our aim is to give a new text-based account of what makes literary texts literary: at the levels of (a) *intra-literary discourse*, in comparison with non-literary works, and (b) *inter-literary/non-literary discourse*, in diachronic and synchronous comparison with other (types of) literary texts.
 We ask whether literature, seen generally, is really typically marked by features that “stick out”, or whether it may be other, more backgrounded features that are indicative.
-As this research requires large and varied sets of data, as well as reliable and automatized means of textual analyses, we will tap into the computational assets available within the paradigm of “Digital Humanities” and Digital Stylistics”, using big samples of digitized versions of literary texts and text-mining techniques for their analysis.[^1]
+As this research requires large and varied sets of data, as well as reliable and automatized means of textual analyses, we will tap into the computational assets available within the paradigm of “Digital Humanities” and Digital Stylistics”, using big samples of digitized versions of literary texts and text-mining techniques for their analysis (e.g. frequency analyses of features and collocations, keyness, quantitative content analysis, stylometry, topic modeling, sentiment analysis, semantic word embedding).

 *Inductive Stock Taking*
 At the highest level, our computational stylistic research wishes to contribute to a descriptive account of the full variety of genres and text types – throughout literary history up to the current date, including canonical as well as popular literary production.
 It pursues the following open questions about textual indicators of fictionality/literariness: